amperity/amperity-docs/shared/destination_settings.rst

 .. setting-google-ads-upload-key-type-start

-TEMP: "The type of key to use for matching."
+The type of key to use for audience matching in |destination-name|.
+May be one of "Contact Info" or "Mobile ID".

 .. setting-google-ads-upload-key-type-end